thirtysixpw/pblocks/README.md

 instead of having them rerun on interval, which is more efficient.

-To  update  module with update signal *n* (where n can be from 1 to 22) you need to run `pkill -RTMIN+n -x pblocks`.
+To  update  module with update signal *n* (where n can be from 1 to 22) you need to run `pkill -RTMIN+n pblocks`.
 Or `kill -m $(pidof -x pblocks)` (where *m*=*n*+34), which is faster.

 ## Examples

-To setup the volume module with update signal 10 you need to put `pkill -RTMIN+10 -x pblocks` command along side your volume bindings, so module will update only when volume changes, instead of constantly checking it's value.
+To setup the volume module with update signal 10 you need to put `pkill -RTMIN+10 pblocks` command along side your volume bindings, so module will update only when volume changes, instead of constantly checking it's value.

 Run `pblocks -s | while read -r bar; do xprop -root -set WM_NAME "$bar"; done` to update dwm bar with *xprop* instead of *xsetroot*, although pblocks by default uses xprop instead of xsetroot if it is not present.

+## Icons

+There is no *icon* column in config file, because many people either don't use them at all or use dynamic icons, that change corresponding to certain events.

+To use icons add them directly to scripts or use `printf "<icon>%s" "$(<command>)"` as command, which is universal.

 ## Improvements